visheshkay/att-tracker/README.md

+# NE01_LIMIT-BREAKERS

-# 🎯 Smart Attendance Tracker using Face Recognition
+# 🎯 AutoMark: Intelligent Attendance Tracker

 This project is a **Face Recognition–based Student Attendance System** built for **Neurax Hackathon** 🏆.
 It automates student attendance by detecting and recognizing faces from class photos, eliminating manual roll calls.